aaduggan/open-space-game-sandbox/CONTRIBUTING.md

     * [GitHub Pages](https://github.com/Enterlucent/open-space-game.github.io/)
 3. Create a new branch with the format 'issue#{issue-id}-{your-github-user}' `(ie issue#224-mdwigley)`
 4. Make any changes or additions to your new branch
-    * Make sure to keep your fork in sync with the original repository
+    * Make sure to [keep your forks in sync](https://help.github.com/articles/syncing-a-fork/) with the original repository
 5. When finished, submit a [Pull Request](https://help.github.com/articles/about-pull-requests/) that includes just the changes in the Issue.
     * Others may ask questions or request changes so make sure to check back, or enable the notification options!
 6. The [Pull Request](https://help.github.com/articles/about-pull-requests/) will be reviewed and, if approved, will be merged.